Photo by Chris Li on Unsplash

 A lot of evidence shows that the cryptocurrency and blockchain market is growing.
 Despite the 2017 bubble and the bear market that lasted for the better part of 2018, crypto industry convergence with traditional industries still continues.
 In the case of Novem Gold, the gold industry is merging with blockchain making it easy to trade physical gold without the challenges of transparency and trust.
 All this is happening thanks to NEO’s vision of a smart economy.

 Novem Gold’s entire approach is based on safety and transparency.
-Through the use of the NEO’s blockchain, Novem Gold is providing institutional as well as retail investors a transparent stablecoin project that can handle secure storage and transfer of physical gold.
+Through the use of the NEO’s blockchain, Novem Gold is providing institutional as well as retail investors a transparent gold-backed token project that can handle secure storage and transfer of physical gold.
 Click here to learn more about Novem Gold and how you can invest in gold in a safe and secure way.